x3noku/x3noku/README.md

 ## What's up, folks, I'm Artem
 - 👋 I'm an 19yo developer from Omsk
 - 🌱 Currently studying on Bachelor's programme in RTU MIREA in Moscow
-- 🕳️ Diving headfirst into the JavaScript frontend stack
+- 🕳️ Diving headfirst into the JavaScript frontend stackНУ все
 - 👀 Trying to be more productive

 ## Main stack